bboxy/bitfire/README.md

 ## GCR-loop

 The data on disc is GCR-enocded, so every nibble of a byte is represented by a quintuple on disc.
-To make the decoding fast enough, tables are used to look up data-portions for low- and high-nibbles that are finally merged together to the originating bytes. that happens t hat fast now, that also the checksumming of a sector is done on the fly.
+To make the decoding fast enough, tables are used to look up data-portions for low- and high-nibbles that are finally merged together to the originating bytes.
+That happens that fast now, that also the checksumming of a sector is done on the fly.
 The tables also have further advantages, as bits can be swapped, so they suit better for the serial transfer later on.
-However debugging or sending variblae values over the serial bus, are more complicated then, as they need to be scrambled/descrambled beforehand.
+However debugging or sending variable values over the serial bus are more complicated then, as they need to be scrambled/descrambled beforehand to the needed bitorder.

-So 8 nibbles are represented like this on disc and stored in 8 quintuples on disc
+So 8 nibbles are represented like this on disc and stored in 8 quintuples on disc:

 `11111222 22333334 44445555 56666677 77788888`